 Tellico also allows you to make reports of your collections once you’ve saved them.

 Tellico provides a lot of formats for the exporting and importing of collection files.
 You can also always save the collection in the .tc format (Tellico default format).
-You can import the .tc file just incase you want to install Tellico on another system.
+You can import the .tc file just in case you want to install Tellico on another system.

 7. Smooth workflow

-This is not a really a feature, but something quite insignificant, that we think should be appreciated.
+This is not a feature, but something quite insignificant, that we think should be appreciated.
 When you create a new entry, the box where the details are entered doesn’t get closed after you save the listing.
 It stays there but keeps the data you previously entered.
 For example, if you see this GIF:

 After clicking the desired option, the box doesn’t close up.
 But the entry is created.
 It sounds like a disadvantage to some people, but if you’re making a new collection and the box closes up every time after adding an entry, you will have to select the ‘New Entry’ box again and again.
 This feature, we think, makes the job easier.